CIML-bioinformatic/JPGlab_LysoDC/README.md

         ├── r_filtered.rds            # this file must be a copy from $WORKING_DIR/data/step6/output/r_filtered.rds
         └── rvel.cd.rds               # this file must be a copy from $WORKING_DIR/data/step6/output/rvel.cd.rds

 #### Output
+This step produces files of the list of marker genes for each bassin and the list of cell barcode associated to each bassin.
+It also produces a report in HTML format.

 #### Execution
+To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step7/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step7/JPGlab_LysoDC_SeptenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step7/output"), output_file = "JPGlab_LysoDC_SeptenaryAnalysis.html", quiet=FALSE)'

 #### Results
+Once the analysis done, here is the tree the WORKING_DIR/data/step7 folder you may obtain (with the newly created "output" folder):

+    step7
+    ├── input
+    │   ├── cell_cluster_mapping.tsv
+    │   ├── filtered_emat.rds
+    │   ├── filtered_nmat.rds
+    │   ├── r_filtered.rds
+    │   └── rvel.cd.rds
+    └── output
+        ├── basins_markers.csv                # Markers genes of bassins of attraction and emission ├── cells_in_basins.tsv               # List of cells barcodes in each bassin └── JPGlab_LysoDC_SeptenaryAnalysis   # the HTML report of the analysis

+---

 ### Run step 8

+#### Goal
+This step produces a pseudotime analysis of the data using Monocle2.
+The study infer the cell type (SP, DP, TP, TN - see article) according to gene signatures and uses markers genes to infer the pseudo-time.
+Pseudot-time resultats are then compared to Velocyto results (e.g. content of bassins of attractions/emissions).

+#### Input
+This step use input from previous analysis.
+Here is a tree presentation of the content of the folder $WORKING_DIR/data/step8 as it should be before the execution of the analysis.

+    step8
+    └── input
+        ├── basins_markers.csv                            # This file must be a copy from $WORKING_DIR/data/step7/output/basins_markers.csv
+        ├── cells_in_basins.tsv                           # This file must be a copy from $WORKING_DIR/data/step7/output/cells_in_basins.csv
+        ├── excluded_cells_contamination.txt              # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_contamination.txt
+        ├── excluded_cells_HighMitoGenePerc.txt           # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_HighMitoGenePerc.txt
+        ├── excluded_cells_LowGeneNb.txt                  # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowGeneNb.txt
+        ├── excluded_cells_LowUMINb.txt                   # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowUMINb.txt
+        ├── excluded_cells_proliferation.txt              # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt
+        ├── filtered_emat.rds                             # this file must be a copy from $WORKING_DIR/data/step6/output/filtered_emat.rds
+        ├── filtered_nmat.rds                             # this file must be a copy from $WORKING_DIR/data/step6/output/filtered_nmat.rds
+        ├── filtered_normalized_expression_matrix.csv     # this file must be a copy from $WORKING_DIR/data/step1/output/filtered_normalized_expression_matrix.txt
+        ├── filtered_raw_expression_matrix.csv            # this file must be a copy from $WORKING_DIR/data/step1/output/filtered_raw_expression_matrix.txt
+        ├── r_filtered.rds                                # this file must be a copy from $WORKING_DIR/data/step6/output/r_filtered.rds
+        └── rvel.cd.rds                                   # this file must be a copy from $WORKING_DIR/data/step6/output/rvel.cd.rds

+#### Output
+This step generate an HTML report of the analysis.

+#### Execution
+To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step8/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step8/JPGlab_LysoDC_OctonaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step8/output"), output_file = "JPGlab_LysoDC_OctonaryAnalysis.html", quiet=FALSE)'

+#### Results

+    step8
+    ├── input
+    │   ├── basins_markers.csv
+    │   ├── cells_in_basins.tsv
+    │   ├── excluded_cells_contamination.txt
+    │   ├── excluded_cells_HighMitoGenePerc.txt
+    │   ├── excluded_cells_LowGeneNb.txt
+    │   ├── excluded_cells_LowUMINb.txt
+    │   ├── excluded_cells_proliferation.txt
+    │   ├── filtered_emat.rds
+    │   ├── filtered_nmat.rds
+    │   ├── filtered_normalized_expression_matrix.csv
+    │   ├── filtered_raw_expression_matrix.csv
+    │   ├── r_filtered.rds
+    │   └── rvel.cd.rds
+    └── output
+        └── JPGlab_LysoDC_OctonaryAnalysis   # the HTML report of the analysis